chipsalliance/verible/README.md

 ### Installation

-For simple installation, we provide regular [binary releases].
+For simple installation, we provide regular [binary releases] for Linux and Windows, including statically linked binaries for x86 and Arm to run on almost any Linux distribution.

+There are also some distributions that include Verible

+  * [Nix] has binaries for Linux and MacOS for x86 and Arm.
+  * There is a [homebrew] package for MacOS.

 If you prefer to build and install the binaries locally yourself, see details below in the [Developers](#developers-welcome) section.